-The average health status score for adults aged 65 and over is 0.77 in South Lakeland.
-Although this has reduced recently it is still better than the England average of 0.727.
-This shows that although there has been a reduction in recent years South Lakeland has better health in older life than on average across England.
+The average health status score for adults aged 65 and over is 0.788 in South Lakeland.
+This has improved from 0.771 in 2016/17 and is better than the England average of 0.735.
+This shows that South Lakeland has better health in older life than on average across England.